Russia's 'Sausage King' killed with a crossbow in a sauna

 "Several masked men entered the bathhouse ... tied up the owner of the house and his spouse, and then demanded money," the Investigative Committee's statement said.

-Marugov's wife managed to escape through a window and call the police who later found her husband dead at the scene along with the crossbow used to shoot him, investigators said.
+Marugov's wife managed to escape through a window and call police, who found her husband dead at the scene along with the crossbow used to shoot him, investigators said.

-The Investigative Committee has launched a criminal investigation into the killing, according to the statement published on its official website.
+The Investigative Committee has launched a criminal investigation, according to the statement published on its official website.

 Late Monday, state-run news agency RIA Novosti reported that one suspect had been detained for questioning.